morganross/docstosaurus/README.md

 ## Directory Structure

-- This is a directory named afther this very line
+- This is a directory named after this very line
   - This becomes a file whose name would start with This becomes a file
   - File here.
-If a node has no children, it becomes a leaf
+If a line has no children, it becomes a file.
   - This one is a folder.
-Directories are named after the line on the list you proide.
     - This line becomes a file.
 The lines on the last layer become empty files.
     - What Really Files and folders are named after the line they represent, in this case, **What Really Files.md**
     - Unless specified, files are `.MD`